 As with all businesses, the emphasis on environmental sustainability is important and subject to increasing scrutiny and regulation.
-All employees are involved in the initiatives implemented to decrease the Group's carbon footprint and energy consumption and in the Group's environmental sustainability efforts.
-During 2023, the Group implemented new environmental sustainability initiatives related to plastics recycling to reduce its environmental footprint.
+All employees are involved in the initiatives implemented to decrease the Group's carbon footprint and energy consumption and, in the Group's, environmental sustainability efforts.
+During 2024, the Group implemented new environmental sustainability initiatives related to reducing its plastics waste stream to reduce its environmental footprint.